theupdateframework/pep-maximum-security-model/README.rst

 responsible only for mirroring PyPI.
 The mirrors can be checked against one another to detect accidental or malicious failures.

-Another approach is to generate the cryptographic hash of *snapshot* periodically and tweet it.
-For example, upon receiving the tweet, a user comes forward with the actual metadata and the repository maintainers are then able to verify the metadata's cryptographic hash.
+Another approach is to periodically generate the cryptographic hash of *snapshot* and tweet it.
+For example, upon receiving the tweet, a user comes forward with the actual metadata and the repository maintainers are then able to verify metadata's cryptographic hash.
 Alternatively, PyPI may periodically archive its own versions of *snapshot* rather than rely on externally provided metadata.
 In this case, PyPI SHOULD take the cryptographic hash of every package on the repository and store this data on an offline device.
 If any package hash has changed, this indicates an attack has occurred.

 Attacks that serve different versions of metadata or that freeze a version of a package at a specific version can be handled by TUF with techniques